The Dark Ages in London 2013

 The wolf-skin clad Beserkers rushed forwards and started hacking at the doorway, urged on this time by the Warlord himself.

-The battle was fierce, and many clutched their lucky charms made of fragments of Thor's stinking toilet paper!
+They attacked as if possessed with the spirit of Steffan the Nomophobic's Danish armpit hair!
 The Beserkers scored a resounding victory against the rather shocked and surprised Vikings hiding in the house, and picking up a bucket of fatigue, they carried on to storm and clear the building!